NVIDIA/NVFlare/docs/user_guide/admin_commands.rst

     ,``pwd clientname``,Print the name of workspace root directory sys_info,``sys_info server``,Get system information
     ,``sys_info client *clientname*``,Get system information.
-Individual clients can be shutdown by specifying *clientname*. remove_client,``remove_client clientname``,Issue command for server to release client before the 10 minute timeout to allow client to rejoin after manual restart restart,``restart client``,Restarts all of the clients.
+Individual clients can be shutdown by specifying *clientname*. remove_client,``remove_client clientname``,Issue command for server to release client before the 10 minute timeout to allow client to rejoin after manual restart. restart,``restart client``,Restarts all of the clients.
 Individual clients can be restarted by specifying *clientname*.
     ,``restart server``,Restarts the server.
 Clients will also be restarted.
 Note that the admin client will need to log in again after the server restarts. shutdown,``shutdown client``,Shuts down all of the clients.
 Individual clients can be shutdown by specifying *clientname*.
 Please note that this may not be instant but may take time for the command to take effect.